cxjosh/joshcx/content/about.md

 ## who am  `i?`
 greetings earthlings 👽

-i am joshua, a 22 year old infrastructure engineer with an iron deficiency.
+i am joshua, a 22 year old infrastructure engineer.

 this blog is a place for me to post cool security stuff that i do which includes exploits, research and in the wild assessments.